Kodkod: Taxonomy

+Genomic sequencing and molecular phylogeny studies indicate that the kodkod's closest relative is Geoffroy's cat, and that those two species are part of a clade containing also the tigrinas (oncillas).
+Lescroart et al. (2023) proposed recognising subgenus Oncifelis for this grouping, alongside the pampas cats Lynchailurus, and the nominate Leopardus (ocelot, margay, and Andean mountain cat).

 Distribution and habitat

 The kodkod is strongly associated with mixed temperate rainforests of the southern Andean and coastal ranges, particularly the Valdivian and Araucaria forests of Chile, which is characterized by the presence of bamboo in the understory.
 It prefers evergreen temperate rainforest habitats to deciduous temperate moist forests, sclerophyllous scrub and coniferous forests.
 It is tolerant of altered habitats, being found in secondary forest and shrub as well as primary forest, and on the fringes of settled and cultivated areas.

 It ranges up to the treeline at approximately 1900 m.
 In Argentina, it has been recorded from moist montane forest, which has Valdivian temperate rain forest characteristics, including a multi-layered structure with bamboo, and numerous lianas and epiphytes.